- Ads Supply Review (ads-supply.com) – SCAM Warning - September 15, 2020

-If you’ve already joined PulseBucks & you did so using the same details that you also use to sign into other websites then I would urge you to visit those sites & change your details as soon as possible.
+If you’ve already joined PulseBucks & you did so using the same details that you also use to sign in to other websites then I would urge you to visit those sites & change your details as soon as possible.

 So as an example if you signed up to PulseBucks using the same details that you use to login to Twitter, then you should head to Twitter & change your password ASAP to prevent them from gaining access.

-But if you didn’t use the same details you use elsewhere, then that’s good in the sense that the people behind PulseBucks shouldn’t be able to compromise your accounts – however it may still result in you receiving spam etc.
+But if you didn’t use the same details you use elsewhere, then that’s good in the sense that the people behind PulseBucks shouldn’t be able to compromise your accounts – however, it may still result in you receiving spam etc.

-Unfortunately when it comes to deleting data from PulseBucks, it’s not really possible (or recommended to attempt it).
+Unfortunately, when it comes to deleting data from PulseBucks, it’s not really possible (or recommended to attempt it).